-Location: 6300 Hetzler Rd. in Culver City off of Jefferson Blvd.
+Location: 6300 Hetzler Rd. in Culver City off Jefferson Blvd.

 5. Bluff Cove

-While this is technically L.A.
-County, Bluff Cove is worth a mention considering those scenic rocky shores and the lush vegetation.
+While this is technically LA County, Bluff Cove is worth a mention considering its scenic rocky shores and lush vegetation.
 You can even park at one of the Palos Verdes trailheads and take a short walk to a hidden swing (if it’s still there).
 While Bluff Cove Trail offers the most majestic views of the Pacific along with incredible marine life to marvel at, you could also just park along Paseo Del Mar for a quick photo session.

 Location: Palos Verdes Estates, CA 90274, USA

 This is a popular spot for good reason; it offers an iconic framing of the city and it has just the right amount of people to make you feel like you have company without feeling suffocated.
 You can run, work out, walk your dog, picnic and read, or just sit down and people-watch.
 There is a small parking lot or street parking available, but it does tend to get busy on weekends.